apostrophecms/apostrophe-documentation/modules/apostrophe-pieces-widgets/index.md

 self.loadOthersOneAtATime.
 But in ALL cases, we invoke self.afterLoadOne for each widget, allowing an opportunity to do custom work without thinking about all this.

+Also in all cases, joins found in the schema other than the `_pieces` join are loaded in the normal way for each widget.
 ### loadManyById(*req*, *widgets*, *callback*)
 Load many widgets, all of which were set to choose pieces "by id."
 This allows Apostrophe to work efficiently when a page contains many pieces widgets in an